Plasma rotation driven by lasers with zero angular momentum: Introduction

-In this study, we demonstrate that electrons in a nonlinear wakefield in the blowout regime can acquire substantial angular momentum from azimuthally polarized lasers.
-Through analytical considerations and one- and three-dimensional particle-in-cell (PIC) simulations using OSIRIS \citep{osiris}, we show that this process arises from canonical momentum conservation and is facilitated by a non-vanishing vector potential that trails the main laser pulse, a phenomenon that develops during local pump depletion \citep{decker_evolution_1996, tsung_generation_2002}.
+Through analytical considerations and one- and three-dimensional particle-in-cell (PIC) simulations using OSIRIS \citep{osiris}, we show that plasma rotation arises from canonical momentum conservation and is facilitated by a non-vanishing vector potential that trails the main laser pulse, a phenomenon that develops during local pump depletion \citep{decker_evolution_1996}.
+We further demonstrate the conservation of total angular momentum and that the mechanism can be tuned, mainly through the laser polarization and the laser-to-plasma frequency ratio.

 In the following, we normalize the electric \(\vec{E}\) and magnetic fields \(\vec{B}\) to \(m_e c \omega_p / e\).
 The vector potential \(A\) is normalized to \(m_e c / e\), where the dimensionless vector potential is given by \(a_0 = e A / m_e c\).
 Distances \(\vec{x}\), velocity \(v\), and time \(t\) are normalized to \(c / \omega_p\), \(c\), and \(1 / \omega_p\), respectively.
 The plasma frequency is defined as $\omega_p = \sqrt{4 \pi n_e e^2/m_e}$, where \(n_e\) is the background plasma density and \(m_e\) is the electron mass.